-She said the experience inspired her to make the move into higher education and today, she is working towards a degree in sport and exercise science at the University of Portsmouth.
+She said the experience inspired her to make the move into higher education, progressing onto a degree in sport and exercise science.

 “College gave me the ability to build the foundations and the confidence to take that leap of faith,” she said.

-Amy had countless unique opportunities during her course, including a visit to the sports science facility at St George’s Park, something she said only top athletes normally get to experience, snowboarding and rock climbing lessons and an educational trip to the Lake District.
+Amy had countless unique opportunities during her course, including a visit to the sports science facility at St George’s Park, something she said only top athletes normally get to experience, as well as snowboarding and rock climbing lessons and an educational trip to the Lake District.